Finally Apple has tablet competition.

 Depending on the size of the deal, Microsoft and its partners can sharpen the pencil when selling large quantities of tablets.
 I guess these deals will include bundles of software and cloud services.
 You might see Microsoft give tablet customers extra SkyDrive storage.

-Microsoft’s challenge will be to whip up a corp of enthusiasts to champion its tablets and then convince fleet buyers there’s more value embedded in their device than in a rival gadget.
+Microsoft’s challenge will be to whip up a corp of enthusiasts to champion its tablets and then convince fleet buyers there’s more value embedded in their tablet than in a rival device.